NLRadar/NLRadar/NLRadar/LLM_Evaluation/README.md

   - Note: Unwarranted Notification Cancellation is constituted if one of the conditions met.
 - **Notification Interaction with Unsolicited Crafted Content:** Does the app unsafely trigger notification actions (such as replying to social media messages directly via notifications) with unsolicited crafted content?
 Consider:
   - When interacting with the notification, does the app inject malicious content, such as links to promote scams or malware, or other unsolicited content like advertising or promotional messages?

-### Chain-of-thought Reasoning Example

-- **Step 1: Expected Behavior Analysis.** From the App Description "Control phone volume for notifications," we infer that the app likely uses the NLS to to intercept notifications and adjust phone volume based on notification content.
-Its focus is on notification volume control rather than notification content management.
-- **Step 2: Actual Behavior Determination.** The Characterization Result reveals that the app potentially writes notification content, including text, to local files.
-Further analysis of the taint propagation chain and source code confirms that the app utilizes FileWriter to store all notification information in external storage.
-This is evidenced by the use of getExternalStorageDirectory() method.
-Consequently, this storage practice constitutes Inadvertent Exposure, as the app unintentionally exposes notification content by storing it in an insecure location accessible to other apps.
-- **Step 3: Behavior Comparison.** Upon comparing expected and actual behaviors, we find that the collection of all notifications primarily serves to implement the app's declared functionality, such as customizing ringtones.
-There is no evidence suggesting that the app specifically targets sensitive notification content for collection.
-Consequently, the app's behavior does not constitute Deliberate Harvesting of sensitive information.